UK’s most innovative healthcare startups

 Locum’s Nest is making flexible working easier for our NHS staff.
 An online bank system connects doctors to locum work in hospitals, reducing the need for ineffective and expensive agencies.

-Locum’s Nest’s mobile app seamlessly integrates with Rotageek’s own e-rostering solution, meaning doctors can benefit from greater autonomy in their scheduling.
+Locum’s Nest’s mobile app seamlessly integrates with Rotageek’s own e-rostering solution, meaning GPs and healthcare workers can benefit from greater autonomy in their scheduling.
 Users can swap, change and now pick up locum shifts that are automatically broadcast and populated following approval.

 Empowering flexible working in our NHS

 Another online platform innovating the way doctors operate is Patchwork Health.
-The award-winning solution takes the stress out of temporary staffing, granting greater empowerment to our healthcare professionals.
+The award-winning healthcare technology takes the stress out of temporary staffing, granting greater empowerment to our healthcare professionals.

 The digital staff bank service works in collaboration with their health care clients to deliver tailored technology including real-time insights, a simple-to-use employer hub and smartphone app where users can manage electronic payments.